danzilio/danzilio.github.io/_posts/2016-05-03-rspec-for-ops-rspec-puppet.md

 ### Stay Tuned

-In the next post in this series, I'll use `serverspec` to write some acceptance for this example code.
+In the next post in this series, I'll dive a little deeper into module development and `rspec-puppet` best practices.
+I'll also follow up with a post where I'll use `serverspec` to write some **acceptance** tests for this example code.